 Remember that the person may not think that they have a disability and so have no more idea than you about what adjustments are necessary or even possible.
-In these situations seek help from other people or departments in your organisation like Human Resources, Occupational Health, IT and facilities managers.
-You can also contact EFD's Disability Directions advice line if your organisation is an EFD member, or other disability organisations for help and advice.
+In these situations seek help from other people or departments in your organisation like human resources, occupational health, IT and facilities managers.
+If your organisation is a member of Business Disability Forum you can contact our advice service, or other disability organisations for help and advice.
 Absences from work, whether long or short term are the most obvious indicator that the employee is having problems doing their job.